patience4711/ESP32-read-APS-inverters/README.md

 This works slightly different.
 When the fil is uploaded you have to refert back to the menupage and reboot. (or press the reset button or power cycle)

 ## changelog ##
-version ESP32-ECU_V0_0b:
+version ESP32-ECU_V0_1a:
-Relative to the esp8266 implementation the frontpage is more handy, we have links for each inverter to enter the other details like dc voltage, temperature etc.
+Relative to the esp8266:
+* new frontpage with buttons to inverter details
+* removed the websocket console to releave the webserver
+* added a serial console to issue commands